ORNL/AdditiveFOAM/tutorials/multiBeam/README.md

 This tutorial is intended to show how neighboring beams can alter the thermal field and solidification conditions relative to a single-beam setup.

+This tutorial uses the IN625 material configuration from `$ADDITIVEFOAM_ETC/materials/IN625.cfg`.

 ## Reference

 The baseline case is based on the AMBenchmark 2018 AMB2018-02 description: